FeastFramework/framework/docs/collections.md

 18. `first` - This method returns the first item from the collection.
 19. `getType` - This method returns what the valid value type is for the collection.
 Can be any scalar type, array, object, any class, or mixed.
+20. `map` - This method calls `array_map` with the underlying collection of items as the first parameter.
+It takes the same parameters as [array_map](https://www.php.net/manual/en/function.array-map.php) other than the initial array.
+21. `reduce` - This method calls `array_reduce` with the underlying collection of items as the first parameter.
+It takes the same parameters as [array_reduce](https://www.php.net/manual/en/function.array-reduce.php) other than the initial array.
+22. `walk` - This method calls `array_walk` with the underlying collection of items as the first parameter.
+It takes the same parameters as [array_walk](https://www.php.net/manual/en/function.array-walk.php) other than the initial array.
+23. `filter` - This method calls `array_filter` with the underlying collection of items as the first parameter.
+It takes a callback and an additional int mode flag ( see [array_filter](https://www.php.net/manual/en/function.array-filter.php)).
+Additionally, it takes a boolean flag to specify whether to update the underlying collection.

 In addition, all methods in the PHP built in ArrayAccess interface are available.